Petaluma Garden Club celebrates 100th birthday in bright and colorful style

 “This is such a meaningful, special event, for all of us,” she said, addressing the assembly.
 “We have so much to celebrate, and some very special honors to present.”

-Then, continuing a tradition the Garden Club has observed for most of its 100 years, winners of the annual poster contest were announced.
+Then, continuing a tradition the garden club has observed for most of its 100 years, winners of the annual poster contest were announced.
 Each year, local students are invited to create posters focusing on various themes, with cash prizes that began at $1, $2 and $3 for third, second and first place winners.
-This year’s challenge ‒ with prizes having expanded to $50, $75, and $100 ‒ was to create poster clebrating both the centennial of the Petaluma Garden Club and Hotel Petaluma.
-Art classes from the city’s three high schools were invited to submit their designs, with a total of eleven students taking part.
+This year’s challenge ‒ with prizes having expanded to $50, $75, and $100 ‒ was to create poster celebrating both the centennial of the Petaluma Garden Club and Hotel Petaluma.
+Art classes from the city’s three high schools were invited to submit their designs, with a total of 11 students taking part.

 As announced, the third place winner this year is Chris Gopar, grade 11, from Petaluma High School.
 Second place is Izabel BaumRust, grade 10, from Casa Grande High School, and the first place winner is Jaili Vivas, grade 9, of Casa Grande.